Have you taken the pledge? Good! Next, please contact your governor.

 Here are a few important questions we would like to know the answers to from your governor:

-- Given that the wellbeing of our future economy and democracy rely on the quality of our teaching force, what are you doing to recruit, develop, and retain effective teachers?
+- Given that the wellbeing of our future economy and democracy relies on the quality of our teaching force, what are you doing to recruit, develop, and retain effective teachers?

-- Have you viewed the feature-length documentary film American Teacher and if not, when have you scheduled a time to view the film?
+- Have you viewed the feature-length documentary film American Teacher and if not, when having you scheduled a time to view the film?

 - Have you contacted your state’s superintendent and your state teacher of the year about raising teacher pay so that you can recruit and retain the most qualified students to the profession?

 - Who do you need to collaborate within your state to make change happen?